 These recommendations above identify the need for enhancing the scientific capacities of ICARDA relative to interdisciplinary research; thus it is proposed that a joint IWLMP and SEPRP position be opened for better integrating socio-economic studies in water and land management projects, as well as to support participatory research issues

 Response: Partially accepted: ICARDA agrees that socioeconomic analysis including cost-benefit analysis, should be part of all phases of research, including cost-benefit analysis, and that stakeholders should participate in the technology development.
 ICARDA is applying those approaches in various projects, but will further enhance their integration in future research.
-This will continue to be undertakings jointly by IWLMP and SEPRP.
+These will continue to be undertakings jointly by IWLMP and SEPRP.
 Policy research is being initiated through several projects, which require that information needed for the analysis be collected as part of the baseline data sets of those projects.
 Subject to recruitment of appropriately qualified staff, ICARDA will put more emphasis on evaluating the implications of land tenure systems and institutional arrangements for the adoption of improved water and land management systems.

 The Center does not, however, agree with the Panel’s specific proposal that ICARDA open a joint IWLMP/SEPRP position to better integrate this work.
-ICARDA is structured so that all socioeconomic staff works together in one program (SEPRP), in order to maintain critical mass, with mechanisms to provide the needed support to all other programs and units.
+ICARDA is structured so that all socioeconomic staff works together in one program (SEPRP), in order to maintain critical mass, with mechanisms to provide the needed research input and support to all other Programs and Units, as relevant.
 It is recognized that the human resources in SEPRP may not be sufficient to fully accommodate the growth in integrated research activities in other programs.
 SEPRP will continue to assign its scientists to work with IWLMP on specific subjects or projects.
-ICARDA, however, will also enhance the staff of SEPRP to better integrate socio-economic studies in water and land management projects, as well as to support participatory research issues, when resources are available.
+ICARDA, however, will endeavor to also enhance the staff of SEPRP to better integrate socio-economic studies in water and land management projects, as well as to support participatory research issues, when resources are available.

 Recommendation 6: Aiming at the reinforcement of interdisciplinary and participatory approaches, the Panel considers the need for the Management Board of ICARDA to define further orientations about interdisciplinary research and on the relationships and work integration of SEPRP with IWLMP and eventually with other programs.
 Concrete actions include: (1) the setting up of a committee in charge of elaborating a strategy to strengthen interdisciplinary work and participatory research, (2) the recruitment of social scientists trained in interdisciplinary work, farming systems approaches and community-based research, (3) the development and implementation of a training program in participatory approaches and integration of social analysis in agricultural research, targeting both IWLMP and SEPRP scientists, as well as scientists and students of NARS.
 In addition, it would also be advantageous to develop a scholarship program that support post-doc positions and associate positions to attract young social scientists.